gavinlyonsrepo/ERM19264_UC1609/README.md

 *Functions*

 Functions: Detailed information on the functions can be found in comments in the ERM19264_UC1609.cpp  file and a list of them in keywords.txt.
-The graphic functions can be found in the custom_graphic.h file.
+The graphic functions can be found in the ERM19264_graphic.h file.

 Files
 -------------------